Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: Bounds for that are independent of

 \section{Bounds for \spi{ }that are independent of $\gamma$}

-In this section, we will describe some bounds that do not depend on $\gamma$ but that will be based on some structural assumptions of the MDPs.
-On this topic, \citet{ye2} recently showed the following result for deterministic MDPs. \begin{theorem}[\citet{ye2}] If the MDP is deterministic, then \spi{ }terminates after at most $O(n^5 m^2 \log^2 n)$ iterations. \end{theorem} Given a policy $\pi$ of a deterministic MDP, states are either on cycles or on paths induced by $\pi$.
-The core of the proof relies on the following lemmas that altogether show that cycles are created regularly and that significant progress is made every time a new cycle appears; in other words, significant progress is made regularly. \begin{lemma} If the MDP is deterministic, after at most $nm \lceil 2(n-1) \log n \rceil $ iterations, either \spi{ }finishes or a new cycle appears. \end{lemma} \begin{lemma} If the MDP is deterministic, when \spi{ }moves from $\pi$ to $\pi'$ where $\pi'$ involves a new cycle, we have
+In this section, we will describe some bounds that do not depend on $\gamma$ but that will be based on some structural properties of the MDP.
+On this topic, \citet{ye2} recently showed the following result for deterministic MDPs. \begin{theorem}[\citet{ye2}] If the MDP is deterministic, then \spi{ }terminates after at most $O(n^3 m^2 \log^2 n)$ iterations. \end{theorem} Given a policy $\pi$ of a deterministic MDP, states are either on cycles or on paths induced by $\pi$.
+The core of the proof relies on the following lemmas that altogether show that cycles are created regularly and that significant progress is made every time a new cycle appears; in other words, significant progress is made regularly. \begin{lemma}[{\citet[Lemma~3.4]{ye2}}] If the MDP is deterministic, after $O(n^2 m \log n)$ iterations, either \spi{ }finishes or a new cycle appears. \end{lemma} \begin{lemma}[{\citet[Lemma~3.5]{ye2}}] If the MDP is deterministic, when \spi{ }moves from $\pi$ to $\pi'$ where $\pi'$ involves a new cycle, we have

-\end{lemma} Indeed, these observations suffice to prove\footnote{This can be done by using arguments similar to the proof of Theorem~\ref{discspi} in Section~\ref{proofdiscspi}.} that \spi{ }terminates after $O(n^3 m^2 \log \frac{n}{1-\gamma})=\tilde O(n^3 m^2)$.
-Removing completely the dependency with respect to the discount factor $\gamma$---the term in $O(\log \frac{1}{1-\gamma})$---requires a careful extra work described in \citet{ye2}, which incurs an extra term of order $O(n \log(n))$.
+\end{lemma} Indeed, these observations suffice to prove\footnote{This can be done by using arguments similar those for Theorem~\ref{thm:ye1} (see \citet{ye} for details).} that \spi{ }terminates after $O(n^2 m^2 \log \frac{n}{1-\gamma})$.
+Completely removing the dependency with respect to the discount factor $\gamma$---the term in $O(\log \frac{1}{1-\gamma})$---requires a careful extra work described in \citet{ye2}, which incurs an extra term of order $O(n \log(n))$.

-At a more technical level, the proof of \citet{ye2} critically relies on some properties of the vector $x_\pi=(I-\gamma P_\pi^T)^{-1}\1$ that provides a discounted measure of state visitations along the trajectories induced by a policy $\pi$ starting from a uniform distribution:

-where $U$ denotes the uniform distribution on the state space $X$.
-For any policy $\pi$ and state $i$, we trivially have $x_\pi(i) \in \left(1,\frac{n}{1-\gamma}\right)$.
-The proof exploits the fact that $x_\pi(i)$ belongs to the set $(1,n)$ when $i$ is on path of $\pi$, while $x_\pi(i)$ belongs to the set $(\frac{1}{1-\gamma},\frac{n}{1-\gamma})$ when $i$ is on a cycle of $\pi$.
-As we are going to show, it is possible to extend the proof of \citet{ye2} to stochastic MDPs.
-Given a policy $\pi$ of a stochastic MDP, states are either in \emph{recurrent classes} or \emph{transient classes} (these two categories respectively generalize those of cycles and paths).
-We will consider the following structural assumption. \begin{assumption} Let $\tau_t \ge 1$ and $\tau_r \ge 1$ be the smallest constants such that for all policies $\pi$ and all states $i$,

-\end{assumption} The constant $\tau_t$ (resp. $\tau_r$) can be seen as a measure of the time needed to leave transient states (resp. the time needed to revisit states in recurrent classes).
-In particular, when $\gamma$ tends to $1$, it can be seen that $\tau_t$ is an upper bound of the expected time ${\cal L}$ needed to ``Leave the set of transient states'', since for any policy $\pi$,